Los Angeles Almanac Logo

 Fire hazard map of Southern California showing direction of Santa Ana winds with orange lines.
 Courtesy of NOAA-Office of Coastal Management.

-The Santa Ana Winds or Santana Winds, most common in the late summer and early fall, begin with dry air moving in from the interior of the U.S. towards Southern California.
-As this air flows down into the Los Angeles Basin through the low gaps in the mountains (notably Cajon Pass on the east end of the San Gabriel Mountains and Soledad Pass south of Palmdale), it compresses and warms about five degrees Fahrenheit for every 1,000 feet that it descends.
+The Santa Ana Winds or Santana Winds, most common in the late summer and early fall, begin with dry air moving towards Southern California, from the interior of the country.
+As this air flows down into the Los Angeles Basin, through the low gaps in the mountains (notably Cajon Pass on the east end of the San Gabriel Mountains and Soledad Pass south of Palmdale), it compresses and warms about five degrees Fahrenheit for every 1,000 feet that it descends.
 Though these winds are much cooler high in the mountains, they can become hot and dry and assume gale force when descending into the Los Angeles Basin.
 They are often the source of air turbulence for aircraft approaching Los Angeles International Airport.

 Special credit for the research assistance of Nancy Smith, Librarian for the Metropolitan Cooperative Library System Reference Center, Los Angeles Public Library.
 Also, thanks to Don Finer for his contribution and Delia Moya Thornton for keeping our Spanish on point.